🇬🇧

 Never a problem.
 Britain has one of the densest fuel station networks in Europe — you're rarely more than 20–30 km from a station even in the Borders.

-GBP only — euros not accepted.
-Cards work almost everywhere.
-Most rural pubs and B&Bs take card now, but carry some cash for smaller farm shops and remote fuel stops.
+British pounds sterling (GBP) — euros not accepted.
+Cards work almost everywhere, but carry cash for farm shops and remote fuel stops.

 🏕 Overnight

-B&Bs are everywhere along the route — affordable and often excellent.
-Hawick, Innerleithen and Langholm all have options.
-Wild camping is legal in Scotland; in England you need landowner permission.
+B&Bs are everywhere along the route — affordable and excellent.
+Wild camping is legal in Scotland; in England you need permission from the landowner.

 Set your start and end — GoraAdv finds the most offroad line through the Borders and beyond.
 Adjust, calculate, export GPX.